 Non-accompanying family members must undergo medical examinations.
 They must also establish that they are not inadmissible for criminal or security reasons.
 Further, a sponsor must demonstrate that they can support all family members, including non-accompanying family members.
 This is per the Low Income Cut Off versus their household income and potentially other finances.

 Normally, an inadmissible family member, whether accompanying or not, would render the applicant inadmissible.
 This is obviously a very serious situation and a clear indication of how other family members may affect your application.

 Fortunately, CIC takes this into consideration as there are two exceptions to the rule.
-The first is the separated spouse of the applicant, and the second is where the child of the applicant who is in the legal custody of someone other than the applicant.
+The first is the separated spouse of the applicant and the second is where a child of the applicant who is in the legal custody of someone other than the applicant.
 Basically stated, the applicant can have no legal control over this member of the family to be exempted from sharing their inadmissibility.

-Therefore, if the applicant’s separated spouse or their children who are in the custody of someone else are inadmissible, their inadmissibility would not affect the applicant’s admissibility.
+Therefore, if the applicant’s separated spouse or their children who are in the custody of someone else are inadmissible, their inadmissibility would not affect the applicants admissibility.

 Complete our form and one of our